iworks/og/readme.txt

 = 2.4.3 (2017-05-09) =

-* Update "Rate" module to 1.0.1 - fixed wrong rate URL for non English.
+* Update "Rate" module to 1.0.1 - fixed wrong rate URL for non-English.

 = 2.4.2 (2017-05-03) =